 Whether you work in-house or for an agency, you’ll have no shortage of challenges in your role as a marketer.
-You might face marketing problems ranging from a strategy that targets the wrong audience to a lack of respect for marketing within your organization.
+You might face content marketing problems ranging from a strategy that targets the wrong audience to a lack of respect for marketing within your organization.

-Many of the following problems we’ll address relate in some way to content, and as content marketers, we’re believers in the power of content that’s aligned to customer needs – the right message delivered at the right time over the right channel.
+Many of the following content marketing problems we’ll address relate in some way to content, and as content marketers, we’re believers in the power of content that’s aligned to customer needs – the right message delivered at the right time over the right channel.

 1. Time Is Always Against Us

-Many marketers feel the pressure of limited resources, whether in budget, staffing, or time allotted for projects.
+Many marketers feel the pressure of limited resources, whether in the budget, staffing, or time allotted for projects.
 And there’s always an emphasis on measuring how tactics affect the bottom line.
 The result?
 Many organizations skimp when it comes to content creation – neglecting their blog and not taking the time to create helpful pieces of content that demonstrate thought leadership in their field.

 So, the question is how to make the most use of limited resources.
 Well, you can do this by getting scrappy and mastering the art of content repurposing.
 Believe it or not, you don’t always have to start from scratch; you’ve probably got existing materials that could be turned into blog posts or combined to make white papers.
 Learn how to maximize your efficiency by taking a cue from NPR’s credo of “Create Once, Publish Everywhere.”